East Pacific red octopus: Diet and foraging behavior

-O. rubescens is a generalist predator and has been maintained on a wide variety of gastropods, bivalves, crabs and barnacles in the lab.
-So far, very little quantification of its diet in the wild has been made.
-The two studies on the subject determined diets in Puget Sound, Washington to be dominated by gastropods, particularly Nucella lamellosa and Olivella baetica, but also composed of clams, scallops and crabs.
+O. rubescens is a generalist predator and has been maintained on a wide variety of gastropods, bivalves, crabs, and barnacles in the lab.
+So far, very little quantification of its diet in the wild has been made, two studies on the subject have determined that diets within Puget Sound, Washington are dominated by gastropods, particularly Nucella lamellosa and Callianax alectona, but also composed of clams, scallops, and crabs.
 The planktonic larvae of O. rubescens have also been observed in the wild to consume krill.
+Although the captive behavior of O. rubescens led many to believe they are nocturnal foragers, a study within Puget Sound, Washington found that a localized population was likely diurnal.
+Recent camera trap observations within Puget Sound may also point towards a non-aggressive interspecific relationships between O. rubescens and the kelp greenling Hexagrammos decagrammus, potentially an analog to other cooperative hunting techniques observed between octopuses and fish.

 As part of its feeding behavior, O. rubescens will pounce on prey and display a stereotypical sequence of color changes at the moment of capture.
 Following the capture of bivalve prey, it will often drill a hole through the shell to deliver venom and more easily open the shell.
 The octopuses will often concentrate their drill holes near the adductor muscles of the bivalve prey.

-A recent study has suggested O. rubescens may choose prey based on fat digestibility rather than on the amount of calories the octopuses is able to obtain from the food items.
-If this is true, the authors further argue, this would make O. rubescens a specialist predator by some measures, rather than a generalist, due to it specific nutrient requirements.
+A 2011 study suggested O. rubescens may choose prey based on fat digestibility rather than on the amount of calories the octopuses are able to obtain from the food items.
+If this is true, the authors further argue, this would make O. rubescens a specialist predator by some measures rather than a generalist due to its specific nutrient requirements.